nextdoc/sketch/doc/home.md

 ### Why

 **Complex Reasoning:** Understanding and predicting the behavior of distributed components is inherently difficult.
-Factors such as network latency, partial failures, and concurrency issues can lead to unpredictable system behavior.
+Factors such as network latency, partial failures, and concurrency issues can lead to unpredictable behavior.
 Integration tests, while often crafted as sequential narratives to document system behavior, can become lengthy and complex.
-This complexity makes it challenging for developers to maintain a comprehensive mental model of the entire test, underscoring the need for high-level summaries or bird's-eye views to effectively comprehend and manage these tests.
+This complexity makes it challenging for developers to maintain a mental model of the entire test, underscoring the need for a high-level view to effectively comprehend and manage these tests.

 **Collaborative Design Difficulties:** Designing distributed systems requires effective collaboration among team members.
-However, differences in cultural backgrounds, communication styles, and time zones can hinder seamless collaboration, leading to misunderstandings and inefficiencies.
+Differences in cultural backgrounds and communication styles can hinder collaboration, leading to misunderstandings and inefficiencies.

 **Schema Naming Drift:** Maintaining consistent naming conventions across distributed components is challenging.
-Over time, schema keyword naming drift can occur, leading to misinterpretations and integration issues between services.
+Over time, schema keyword naming drift can occur, leading to greater cognitive load, misinterpretations and integration issues between services.

 **Opaque Integration Tests:** Integration tests are often crafted as sequential narratives that effectively document system behavior.
-However, their technical nature renders them accessible primarily to developers, limiting their utility for other stakeholders.
+However, typically only developers use them to understand the system.
+There are many other people who would benefit from understanding and collaborating in the system design.

 ### How

 There are two data flows provided by Sketch that are useful:

-### Malli Schema Generation
+#### Malli Schema Generation

 The core of the system design is described by an [EDN/Aero file](https://github.com/nextdoc/sketch/blob/main/examples/mobile_weather_app/weather-model.edn) See io.nextdoc.sketch.core/model-registry to understand the shape.

 You can start a file watcher on this which will emit a Malli registry to a [namespace of your choice](https://github.com/nextdoc/sketch/blob/main/examples/mobile_weather_app/weather_registry.cljc#L5)